-- 1. The Board shall prepare and forward written recommendation(s) to the Vice President within five (5) calendar days from the close of the hearing.
-The Board shall also include a copy of the record (tape recording and exhibits).
-After reviewing the Board's recommendation(s), the Vice President shall mail his or her decision to the officer within twenty (20) calendar days from the receipt of the recommendation(s) from the Board. - 2.
-The decision of the Board shall be based on the preponderance of the evidence presented by both parties.

-- 3. The Board decision shall rely on the majority vote of the Board members and the Chair shall be a voting member. - 4.
-The decision of the Vice President is final. - 5.
-If an appeal of termination is successful, the officer shall be reinstated to the same or similar position and receive payment of back wages less any unemployment compensation insurance benefits received by the officer after the date of termination.
-Employee benefits such as vacation and sick leave shall be credited back to the date of termination.
+- 1. The Board shall prepare and forward written recommendation(s) to the Vice President within five (5) business days from the close of the hearing.
+The Board shall also include a copy of the record (recording and exhibits).
+After reviewing the Board's recommendation(s), the Vice President shall mail their decision to the license holder within ten (10) business days from the receipt of the recommendation(s) from the Board. - 2.
+The Board decision shall rely on the majority vote of the Board members and the Chair shall be a voting member. - 3.
+The decision of the Vice President is final. - 4.
+If an appeal of termination is successful, the license holder shall be reinstated to the same or similar position and receive payment of back wages less any unemployment compensation insurance benefits received by the license holder after the date of termination.
+Employee benefits such as vacation and sick leave shall be credited back to the date of termination. - 5.
+If the appeal is related to an allegation of misconduct of a license holder, the Chief of Police or their designee will notify the Executive Director of Police, utilizing the ODOP provided form and timeline.
+The Executive Director of Police will notify TCOLE of the outcome of the appeal process within 30 days of the employee notification.